"Gifted right-brained individual" Nashville Music Guide

 "Swing he certainly can and does" Rick Huff - Western Way Magazine

 "I am a song, living to be sung."
 George McClure's music doesn't elude categories.
 It embraces them.
-"Swing, Piedmont blues, TexWest Borderlands, Dixie gospel and bluegrass all fit into his extraordinary breadth."
-George is a multi-dimensional writer (his "Alien Love" hit in Japan, the first 5-string banjo improv book, hundreds of songs & instrumentals, and a stunning autobiography in narrative style), but perhaps the most impressive aspect of his music is his singing.
+"Swing, cowjazz, gospel, blues and bluegrass all fit into his extraordinary breadth."
+George is a multi-dimensional writer (his "Alien Love" hit in Japan, the first 5-string banjo improv book, hundreds of songs & instrumentals, and a stunning autobiography in narrative style), but perhaps the most surprising aspect of George's music is his singing.

 Aculturated in the rich desert heritage of Arizona and northern Mexico (Sonora and Chihuahua), the native sounds of Mariachi, norteno, and Marty Robbins echo in George McClure's music, as well as his childhood classical and world music.
 George started playing professionally in Arizona and New Mexico bars and clubs, playing banjo and bass.